calculquebec/cq-formation-cip201/doc/en/index.rst

 section covers compute :doc:`time <resources/time>`, :doc:`memory
 <resources/memory>`, and number of :doc:`CPU cores <resources/cpu>`.
 How do we
 determine the minimal amounts required and the optimal quantities?
-What is the impact of requested resources on your jobs’ priority?
+What is the impact of the requested resources on your jobs’ priority?
 What should you do if the available resources seem insufficient?
 GPU resources will be discussed in a separate workshop (to be announced).

 **Monitoring** ensures that a job is making proper use of the resources it was